 Dehydration is one of the most common causes of admission to hospital for care home residents.
 One in four nursing home patients admitted to hospital is dehydrated.
 Dehydration increases the risk of urinary tract infections (UTIs) which can lead to multiple complications including confusion, falls, acute kidney injury and hospital admission.
 The Oxford Patient Safety Collaborative identified addressing care home hydration as a key priority within its acute kidney injury programme.
-To address this it began building relationships initially with Windsor, Ascot and Maidenhead Clinical Commissioning Group and residential/nursing homes in their area.
+To address this it began building relationships initially with Windsor, Ascot and Maidenhead Clinical Commissioning Group (now East Berkshire CCG) and residential/nursing homes in their area.
 A pilot project was established in 2016 with four care homes in east Berkshire with a total of 150 residents.
 These homes had above average hospital admission rates for UTIs over the previous three years.

 Method and approach